Water Tour of Seattle, Washington is Enlightening

-Whenever we travel to a new location for the first time (as was this vacation trip which originated in Seattle), generally it is always a good idea to arrange for a sightseeing tour.
-One gets a general perspective of the area and can always go back and spend more time if one particular site engages one's interest, but at least one will have gained a general overall view and more knowledge of the area in which one is spending time.
+Whenever we travel to a new location for the first time, it is always a good idea to arrange for a sightseeing tour.
+One gets a general perspective of the area and can always go back and spend more time if one particular site engages one's interest.
+At least one will have gained a general overall view and more knowledge of the area in which one is spending time.
 This post will address the portion of the Grayline tour package that offered a cruise of Seattle's waterways.

-It was a 6 hour tour and back in 1989, the year of our visit, adult pricing was $29 and children's tickets (ages 2 - 12) cost $14.50.
-What we learned and got to see in that 6 hours was well worth our time and money!
+It was a 6-hour tour and back in 1989 adult pricing was $29, and children's tickets (ages 2 - 12) cost $14.50.
+What we learned and got to see in that 6 hours was well worth our time and money.

 Join us on our sightseeing tour of Seattle's waterways that started at Pier 57.

-After boarding the ship we started our 2 1/4 hour cruise into Elliott Bay which gives one a glorious view of Seattle's downtown area.
-Seattle is called the Emerald City for good reason.
-The temperatures are moderated by the Pacific Ocean and it is lush and green with foliage that thrives in this climate.
+After boarding the ship, we started our 2 1/4 hour cruise into Elliott Bay, which gives one a glorious view of Seattle's downtown area.
+Seattle is called the Emerald City for a good reason.
+The Pacific Ocean moderates the temperatures and it is lush and green with foliage that thrives in this climate.

 Water temperature is 32 to 35 degrees Fahrenheit year round.

-Churning the waters of Elliott Bay are not only water tours such as the one we were taking, but also shipping vessels from around the world mingling with cruise ships, tugboats and ferries.
-Business and pleasure is combined in the Port of Seattle which was the 10th largest port in the United States in the year 2009.
+Churning the waters of Elliott Bay are not only water tours such as the one we were taking but also shipping vessels from around the world mingling with cruise ships, tugboats, and ferries.
+Business and pleasure are combined in the Port of Seattle, which was the 10th largest port in the United States in the year 2009.

-The year prior to our visit saw a garage from one of these homes slide right into the Bay.
+The million-dollar homes along this Seattle shoreline suffer from a terrible erosion problem.
+The year before our visit saw a garage from one of these homes slide right into the Bay.

 According to our Grayline tour guide, the waterfront homes pictured below cost in the range of $200,000 or so.